First Name Basis: Literature

 - Speaking of Dumbles, he calls everyone by their first name, whether he likes them or not.
 And whether they (*cough*Voldemort*cough*) like it or not.
 Of course, Dumbledore did know Voldemort before he was Voldemort.

 - The Voldemort one deserves special mention.
 In The Half-Blood Prince Voldemort is being interviewed by Dumbledore for a teaching position.
 He's already taken the name Voldemort, and tries to get Dumbledore to call him such.
 Dumbledore refuses citing "You'll always be Tom to me."
 As Harry notes, doing so prevents Voldemort from controlling the conversation.

 "Shouldn't have let Professor Snape teach us that one," Harry said grimly.

-An old school friend calls him "Cai", which Cain does not like and does not take from anyone else — as a sign this friend is annoying and presumptuous.
+- An old school acquaintance calls him "Ciaphas", which Cain does not like, as a sign this "old friend" is annoying and presumptuous.

 She smiled sadly.
 "I think, by now, that it's all right for you to call me Ana."

 - Most of the Gaunt's Ghosts are on a Last Name Basis, so that use of the first name, while not often as pointed as this, is usually significant sign of friendship or informality.
 (Except Dalin Criid — because "Criid" means Tona Criid, his adoptive mother.)

 - A more straight example: After Traitor General, Rawne and Guant address each other by first name, at least in private